Remember the first time you saw a vanishing-edge pool? Once you got past the sheer beauty of the effect, you probably wondered, "How'd they do that?"

 When the water spills over the knife-edge, not only does it fall down, but it travels out along a trajectory.
 Simply put, the farther below the edge the surge chamber is located, the wider the surge chamber will need to be, in order to catch water that has traveled horizontally.

 "If big waves are going over that wall, some of the water may travel far enough horizontally over the side that it doesn't catch in the surge chamber.
 There's no hard-and-set formula; it's an art.
 They are never the same, because every pool, every location, every homeowner is different."

 THE EDGY LOOK

-"The main effect of an infinity pool is that rim-.ow look; that serene, water disappearing off the face of the earth.
+"The main effect of an infinity pool is that that serene water disappearing off the face of the earth.
 I call it the Christopher Columbus effect.
 Part of the success is to hide or disguise the infinity edge.
 When we first built these, the point where the water flows over the edge was horizontal and the water traveled the width of the wall and then spilled over.